clemsonacm/hackpack/presents/vim/vim.markdown

 Antipaterns
 ============
-A bad way of doing something that becomes habit
++   A bad way of doing something that becomes habit
-ex:
-1.  llllllll instead of e
+    +   llllllll instead of e
-2.  ddi instead of C
+    +   ddi instead of C

 Fixing Some Common Annoyances
 =============================
++   Use .vimrc to store preferences
 +   Turn on the mouse
 +   Turn on Syntax Highlighting
 +   Set your background color